Police: 1 dead, 4 hurt in downtown Denver shooting

-One person is dead and three are injured after a shooting in downtown Denver Monday afternoon, according to the Denver Police Department.
-DPD spokesperson Doug Schepman said the agency received reports of a fifth person shot in the leg, but have not been able to confirm that.
+One person is dead and four are injured after a shooting in downtown Denver Monday afternoon, according to the Denver Police Department.

 No suspect is in custody and no suspect information is available.
 Schepman said he was concerned for the residents in the area, and said there was an active search for the person responsible.
 A massive police presence has taken over several intersections near 21st and Lawrence as investigators work to piece together what happened.